stackbit-projects/fierce-iron-3aaa9/src/pages/posts/working-from-home.md

 ---
-title: 'Collaboration of Tailors and  '
+title: 'Collaboration of Tailors and Desig '
 excerpt: >-
   Work at home parent is an entrepreneur who works from home and integrates parenting into his or her business activities.
 They are sometimes referred to